119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Understand How the Towing Process Works

 If your car is not drivable, it will need to be towed or transported.
 Most car scrap yards include a tow as part of their offer, but some charge extra for it.
-When you accept a deal, be clear to ask about how the tow works.
+When you accept a deal, be sure to ask how the towing process works.
 Will they come pick up the car today, or do you have to wait to schedule the pickup a few days from now?
 Do you have to be there when the tow truck shows up?
-It would be advisable to be there when the towing company shows up so you can turn in your paperwork, take off your plates, and receive your money.
+It’s best to be there when the towing company shows up so you can turn in your paperwork, take off your plates, and receive your money.
 Some scrap yards will give you cash on the spot, while others will send a cheque.

 • Complete the Sale Properly